TheGreatMcPain/PgsPlusPlus/README.md

 It is best to seek to between 2-3 megabytes into the file, find the closest `END` section as described above, and remove all data after the `END` section.

 Save this new file as `<project_dir>/test/res/subs_short.sup`.

+## Generate Packages

+Pgs++ can be packed for various OSes to make system and project integration easier.

+### RPM

+Currently, Pgs++ has support for building native RPM packages on any platform.